Education | Chicago Bears Official Website

 In partnership with PNC Bank and Bernie's Book Bank, the Chicago Bears conduct visits throughout the school year to various schools and early learning centers to read to students in hopes of fueling their love for reading.

 At the end of every semester, the Chicago Bears will choose one school to conduct a Homeroom Huddle visit with.
-Please click here and tell us how your school would benefit from a Homeroom Huddle.
+Click here for virtual Homeroom Huddle readings.

 Symetra Heroes in the Classroom ®